Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 ### resume train

-If you want to resume traing, you should set `--resume` in command line, and set `train.output_dir` in your `config.py` and command line
+If you want to resume training, you should set `--resume` in the command line, and set `train.output_dir` in your `config.py` or in the command line

 For example: your training was interrupted unexpectly, your lastest model path is `output/demo/model_0000019/`. you should set `train.output_dir=output/demo` for resume trainig.